lukaspfisterch/deterministic-boundary-layer/docs/GOVERNANCE.md

 - Decisions MUST be traceable to policy_id, policy_version, and tenant_id.
 - Audit trails MUST be reproducible from V without external state.

+## Relationship to Boundaries
+Governance defines the normative policy lifecycle and produces DECISION events, including versioning and default deny behavior.
+G MUST consume only authoritative inputs released by L and MUST NOT bypass boundary enforcement.
+See docs/GL_SEPARATION.md.

 ## Default failure modes
 - Missing or invalid inputs default to DENY.
 - Unknown policy version defaults to DENY.